1602341/cs30-paperio/proposal.md

 # Project Description

-MyProject will be about...
+A remake of the classic Paper.io game

 ## Needs To Have List
-- Thing
+- Flood Fill Algorithm
-- Other thing
+- Other Interactive Characters
+- Viewpoint follows the character you control

 ## Nice To Have
-- Thing
+- A 3D element
-- Other thing
+    - The platform the character move on is a 3D object
+    - The character is 3D